shikha735/Haxe/README.md

 # Pong

-Pong is an Open-GL based 2D game that simulates table tennis.
+Pong is a 2D game that simulates table tennis.
 It has two paddles which move vertically.
 Player competes against a computer controlled opponent.
 Player uses a paddle to hit a ball back and forth.
 The aim of each player is to score maximum points.

 Programming Language: Haxe, a cross-compiled, cross-platform language.</br>